28 Jun Saint Ladislas I

 Ladislaus is a patron saint of Hungary, especially along the borders.
 In particular, soldiers and the Székely people venerate him.
 A late medieval legend says that Ladislaus appeared at the head of a Székely army fighting against and routing a plundering band of Tatars in 1345.
 He is also called upon during times of pestilence.He is often depicted as a mature, bearded man wearing a royal crown and holding a long sword or banner.
 He is also shown on his knees before a deer, or in the company of two angels.
 (3)

-Image: Ladislaus I of Hungary (3)
+Image: Crop of Ladislaus I of Hungary (3)

 Research by Ed Masters, REGINA Staff